 Energy Conversation.
 HPBA has been advancing a revision to voluntary industry standards for vented gas fireplaces, stoves and inserts that would achieve energy conservation while considering unique features of each appliance category; this is an ongoing issue.
 Learn more.

 Zero Net Energy.
 Wind and solar power are a hot topic among energy conservation building circles in the journey to build/retrofit homes to be Zero Net Energy.
 HPBA and its members have been working hard to ensure policymakers don't forget the hearth industry that provides valuable heating benefits.
 Find out more.

 Tax Credits.
-Beginning in 2021, consumers buying highly efficient wood or pellet stoves or larger residential biomass heating systems are able to claim a 26% tax credit that is uncapped and based on the full cost (purchase and installation) of the unit.
+Consumers buying highly efficient wood or pellet stoves or larger residential biomass heating systems are able to claim a 26% tax credit that is uncapped and based on the full cost (purchase and installation) of the unit.
 The credit will remain at 26% through this year and next, and then step down to 22 percent in 2023.
 Details.